This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Software

 Israel’s telecommunication market is characterized by high mobile penetration and a significant number of service providers including Bezeq International, Pelephone, HOT Mobile, Cellcom, 013 NetVision, Partner, 012 Smile, Golan Telecom, Rami Levi Telecom, and others.
-Israel’s telecommunication network is considered to be one of the most sophisticated in the world.
+Israel’s telecommunication network is one of the most sophisticated in the world.

 In September 2020, 5G network officially launched across Israel.
 Partner, Hot Mobile and Pelephone were the first to offer the 5G network to their clients.
-The process was delayed due to ongoing financial challenges in the industry.
-As a result, several companies have formed strategic partnerships now jointly own 5G frequencies: Partner and Hot Mobile have joined forces; Cellcom, Xphone and Golan Telecom have united; while Pelephone competed alone and owns its own frequencies.
+Several companies have since formed strategic partnerships to jointly own 5G frequencies: Partner and Hot Mobile have joined forces; Cellcom, Xphone and Golan Telecom have united; while Pelephone competed alone and owns its own frequencies.

-In addition, during 2020 the Ministry of Communications focused on improving the telecom infrastructure.
-In June 2021, the Ministry announced that the fiber optics infrastructure plan is now operating.
-Israel is making significant strides toward the full deployment of fiber optic infrastructure all over the country.
-Bezeq, one of the primary telecommunication companies in Israel, announced the plan to deploy fiber optic infrastructure in 92% of households in Israel.
-The Ministry of Communications is promoting the deployment of fiber optic infrastructure in areas lacking economic viability and is publishing a clarion call for subsidized deployment in these areas.
-The Ministry of Communications has set a goal to achieve 60% of homes connected to fiber optic by the end of 2022 and 92% connected to fiber optic by 2025.
+Beginning in 2020, the Ministry of Communications has prioritized the improvement the nation’s telecom infrastructure.
+In June 2021, the Ministry announced the operation of the fiber optics infrastructure plan which has led to Israel making significant strides toward the full deployment of fiber optic infrastructure all over the country.
+The Ministry of Communications has also set a goal to achieve 92% of homes connected to fiber optic by the end of 2025

 The development of 5G creates an opportunity for U.S. companies to supply the 5G ecosystem, starting with components to integrate with the 5G infrastructure, including, but not limited to mobile chipsets, modems, data center equipment, routers, fiber connectivity, IoT devices and more.